PART 15: WITH KALEIDOSCOPE EYES

 “You know Frank, I’ve been thinking,” Carrie remarked as she plunked down another large book full of old news accounts.
 “Why can’t we go into the future to figure out what the outcome of all your time experiments will be?
 After all, we’re looking for records of what happened in 1955 to help Beth.
 We should be able to apply that same principle to ourselves.”

-“Correction, it travels to whatever period you have coins for,” Carrie rebuffed.
-“We should be able to travel as far forward as December 31st of this year!”
+“Correction, it travels to whatever time period you have coins for,” Carrie rebuffed.
+“We should be able to travel as far forward as December 31st of this year.”

 Frank did look up at that.
 “True,” he conceded.
-“But, okay, say I go into the future and do as you say.
+“But, okay, say I go a month into the future to do as you say.
 That means there is now no need for me to do any testing.
 It invokes a time paradox, whereby I’ll have the results without ever doing the experiments.”

 Carrie shrugged.
 “Having the results doesn’t mean you can’t perform the experiments.
-In fact, we’d be prepared for the outcomes, and at the same time, we can put the information to better use elsewhere!”
+In fact, we’d be prepared for the outcomes, and at the same time, we could put the information we’ll have got to better use.”